How to calculate the numbers in the backend

 Variant 1: Revenue and dashboard figures (6 statuses)

-Variant 2: Number of orders, supplier and brand reports (5 statuses)
+Variant 2: Number of orders, supplier, and brand reports (5 statuses)

-Which orders are NOT counted
+Which orders are NOT included

-- Canceled orders (status Canceled) are never included in the figures, regardless of payment status
+- Canceled orders (status: Canceled) are never included in the figures, regardless of payment status

-- Unpaid orders (the pink ones in the order list where the customer did not complete payment) are not included
+- Unpaid orders (the pink ones in the order list, where the customer did not complete payment) are not included

-VAT in the numbers
+VAT in the figures

-By default, the figures on the front page are shown including VAT.
-Read more about how to change the display in the article Are the numbers in the backend with or without VAT?
+By default, the figures on the front page are displayed including VAT.
+Read more about how to change the display in the article “Are the figures in the backend with or without VAT?”

 Periods on the dashboard